-- Polyps, nodules, or other growths on vocal cords can cause vocal concerns.
+- polyps, nodules, or other growths on your vocal cords

-- Ingestion of certain drugs, such as caffeine, antidepressants, and amphetamines can cause a dry, tight voice.
+- the ingestion of certain drugs, such as caffeine, antidepressants, or amphetamines

-If there is a sudden onset of impaired speech or any impairment that you cannot readily explain, seek medical assistance right away.
-Though rare, such situations may be due to a life-threatening condition, such as a stroke.
+If you experience a sudden onset of impaired speech, seek medical attention right away.
+It might be a sign of a potentially life-threatening condition, such as a stroke.

-- brain scans such as X-rays, CT scans and MRIs
+- brain scans using X-rays, CT scans, or MRI scans

 - electrical current tests